 Back Pain Physical Therapists

-Physical therapy for back pain, especially lower back pain, is available at your nearby Brooklyn physical therapy practice.
+Physical therapy for back pain, especially lower back pain, is available at our Tri Physical Therapy in NY.
 Don’t let debilitating pain keep you from working and enjoying your life to the fullest.
+Our best Brooklyn back pain specialists offer a targeted, hands on approach to reduce your pain, increase your range of motion using the most advanced physical therapy for lower back pain.

 For many sufferers, back pain stems from a lifestyle dominated by sitting too much.
 Gravity compresses the spine where nerve endings get compromised.
 Sitting most of the day — during your commute, at your desk at work and even when you get home — compounds the damage caused by gravity.
 Sitting simply puts more stress on the muscles and discs in your back.